 I entered the UK Blog Awards as a way to share my thoughts, ideas and stories about rebuilding and renewing your life after a serious health issue more widely in the world.
 And to increase my and Return to Wellness’s visibility.

 This is very much about me being proactive and putting myself and my work out there.
 I am putting my head above the parapet waiting for feedback whatever form that feedback takes.

 This leads me to an ask I have.
 If you have enjoyed this blog (and maybe even others I have written), vote for Return to Wellness here.

 What about you?

 What do you need to do to make the most of life after illness?
 To what degree do you need to be vulnerable (as described here) to do that?
 Feel free to share below in the comments.
-Alternatively, you can use the contact form in the sidebar to email me direct.

 If you are living with a challenging health issue or are caring for someone who is, and would like support to find non-medical ways to improve your sense of wellness, have a look at how we can work together and get in touch for a free no obligation consultation.